playframework/playframework/documentation/manual/gettingStarted/Installing.md

 export PATH=/path/to/activator-x.x.x/bin:$PATH
 ```

-Make sure that the `bin/activator` script is executable.
+Make sure that the `activator` script is executable.
 If it's not:

 ```
 chmod u+x /path/to/activator-x.x.x/bin/activator